Hoale2908/hoale2908.github.io/README.md

 ----

-*This page will be added with more projects when they are ready to publish.*
+*Practice makes perfect.
+This page will be added with more projects when they are ready to publish.*